-Note that the Reference base at the position of interest is C, while all of the samples contain \T at that position.
+Note that the Reference base at the position of interest is C, while all of the samples contain T at that position.
 The yellow highlighting used for variants is specified in the Alignment area of the Style panel and can be changed, if desired.

 10. To view the variant in the Strategy view, select View > Strategy > Show Strategy View.
-Because two
+Because two views are already open, the Strategy view appears in a pop-up window.
+The view graphically summarizes the position and orientation of every constituent sequence in the selected contig.

-- 11. Zoom in as far as possible by dragging the green Zoom slider ( ) all the way to the right. - 12.
+- 11. Zoom in as far as possible by dragging the green Zoom slider (all the way to the right. - 12.
 Click on the top row of the Variants view table to again move the cursor to the variant of interest.